-- value = 0 : Normal Gauss-Legendre grid ranging from 0 to a maximum frequency, specified by the keyword maximum_frequency. - value = 1 : Modified Gauss-Legendre grid ranging from 0 to positive infinity. - value = 2 : Logrithmic grid ranging from 0.01 a.u. to a maximum value specified by maximum_frequency.
+- value = 0 : Normal Gauss-Legendre grid ranging from 0 to a maximum frequency, specified by the keyword maximum frequency. - value = 1: Modified Gauss-Legendre grid ranging from 0 to positive infinity. - value = 2 : Logrithmic grid ranging from 0.01 a.u. to a maximum value specified by maximum_frequency . - value = minimax : The minimax frequency grid is used.